 I offer focused short-term counselling (typically 6-12 sessions) and long term therapy for anyone wanting to work through more complex and deep seated issues.

 Training, qualifications & experience

-I am a fully qualified and experienced integrative counsellor (MBACP).
+I am a fully qualified and experienced integrative counsellor.
 I hold a BACP Accredited Professional Diploma in Therapeutic Counselling.

 As well as private practice I have worked with clients in a community counselling service and as a school counsellor.
 I have trained in mindfulness, meditation and yoga which informs a holistic approach to my work.
 I have a particular interest in how trauma is processed through the body.

-I have specialist experience in the underlying causes and recovery relating to substance and behavioural addictions.
+I have specialist experience of working with addiction and with individuals struggling with alcohol and drugs.
 I am familiar with 12 Step recovery programmes.